Warcraft-3-Risk/risk-website/README.md

-Certainly!
-Here is an updated version of the README based on the changes you provided.
-I've integrated the details about React, TypeScript, Next.js, Tailwind, SCSS, and the folder structure you mentioned.

----

 # 🏫 School Project — Frontend Architecture (Next.js + React)

 Welcome to the codebase!
 This project is built using **Next.js** with **React** and **TypeScript** and is styled using **Tailwind CSS** and **SCSS**.
 The project is structured in a way that encourages modular, scalable, and maintainable code.